Broadcom (NASDAQ:AVGO) PT Raised to $420.00

-Broadcom (NASDAQ:AVGO) had its target price boosted by JPMorgan Chase & Co. from $365.00 to $420.00 in a research report issued on Friday, The Fly reports.
-The firm presently has an “overweight” rating on the semiconductor manufacturer’s stock.
-JPMorgan Chase & Co.‘s target price suggests a potential upside of 19.29% from the stock’s current price.
+Broadcom (NASDAQ:AVGO) had its price target lifted by stock analysts at Credit Suisse Group from $400.00 to $420.00 in a research note issued to investors on Friday, The Fly reports.
+The firm currently has an “outperform” rating on the semiconductor manufacturer’s stock.
+Credit Suisse Group’s target price suggests a potential upside of 15.72% from the stock’s previous close.

-AVGO has been the topic of several other reports.
-SunTrust Banks lifted their price target on shares of Broadcom from $300.00 to $360.00 and gave the stock a “buy” rating in a research note on Friday, June 5th.
-Wells Fargo & Co reissued a “hold” rating on shares of Broadcom in a research note on Sunday, June 7th.
-Goldman Sachs Group lifted their price target on shares of Broadcom from $286.00 to $322.00 and gave the stock a “neutral” rating in a research note on Monday, July 6th.
-Deutsche Bank lifted their target price on shares of Broadcom from $300.00 to $360.00 and gave the stock a “buy” rating in a research note on Friday, June 5th.
-Finally, Susquehanna Bancshares lifted their target price on shares of Broadcom from $300.00 to $340.00 and gave the stock a “buy” rating in a research note on Tuesday, June 2nd.
-Two analysts have rated the stock with a sell rating, five have assigned a hold rating, twenty-eight have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average target price of $351.28.
+A number of other equities analysts have also commented on AVGO.
+BidaskClub upgraded Broadcom from a “buy” rating to a “strong-buy” rating in a research note on Wednesday.
+Royal Bank of Canada boosted their price target on Broadcom from $340.00 to $400.00 and gave the company an “outperform” rating in a research note on Thursday.
+Evercore ISI upgraded Broadcom from an “in-line” rating to an “outperform” rating and boosted their price target for the company from $315.00 to $380.00 in a research note on Friday, June 26th.
+Robert W. Baird boosted their price target on Broadcom from $350.00 to $450.00 and gave the company an “outperform” rating in a research note on Friday.
+Finally, Loop Capital began coverage on Broadcom in a research note on Friday, June 5th.
+They set a “reduce” rating and a $260.00 price target on the stock.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating, twenty-nine have issued a buy rating and one has given a strong buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $379.61.

-In related news, CEO Hock E. Tan sold 57,172 shares of the company’s stock in a transaction dated Tuesday, September 1st.
-The shares were sold at an average price of $357.97, for a total value of $20,465,860.84.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CFO Thomas H. Krause sold 40,000 shares of the company’s stock in a transaction dated Tuesday, June 9th.
-The stock was sold at an average price of $316.39, for a total transaction of $12,655,600.00.
+In related news, CEO Hock E. Tan sold 57,171 shares of the business’s stock in a transaction that occurred on Tuesday, July 28th.
+The shares were sold at an average price of $308.49, for a total value of $17,636,681.79.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Charlie B. Kawwas sold 27,192 shares of the business’s stock in a transaction that occurred on Tuesday, June 9th.
+The stock was sold at an average price of $313.66, for a total transaction of $8,529,042.72.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 766,606 shares of company stock worth $246,329,809.
-3.30% of the stock is currently owned by company insiders.
+Insiders sold a total of 766,606 shares of company stock worth $246,329,809 over the last three months.
+3.30% of the stock is owned by company insiders.

-Large investors have recently modified their holdings of the business.
-Price Wealth LLC purchased a new position in Broadcom in the 2nd quarter worth about $37,000.
-HHM Wealth Advisors LLC purchased a new position in Broadcom in the 1st quarter worth about $29,000.
-Private Ocean LLC raised its position in Broadcom by 45.0% in the 1st quarter.
-Private Ocean LLC now owns 145 shares of the semiconductor manufacturer’s stock worth $34,000 after buying an additional 45 shares during the last quarter.
-Costello Asset Management INC purchased a new position in Broadcom in the 2nd quarter worth about $46,000.
-Finally, Harwood Advisory Group LLC purchased a new position in Broadcom in the 1st quarter worth about $44,000.
-81.82% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of the stock.
+BBVA USA Bancshares Inc. raised its position in Broadcom by 1.8% in the 2nd quarter.
+BBVA USA Bancshares Inc. now owns 1,810 shares of the semiconductor manufacturer’s stock worth $571,000 after purchasing an additional 32 shares during the last quarter.
+Whittier Trust Co. of Nevada Inc. raised its position in Broadcom by 0.3% in the 2nd quarter.
+Whittier Trust Co. of Nevada Inc. now owns 11,107 shares of the semiconductor manufacturer’s stock worth $3,505,000 after purchasing an additional 33 shares during the last quarter.
+Sandy Spring Bank raised its position in Broadcom by 9.1% in the 2nd quarter.
+Sandy Spring Bank now owns 395 shares of the semiconductor manufacturer’s stock worth $125,000 after purchasing an additional 33 shares during the last quarter.
+Arjuna Capital raised its position in Broadcom by 1.5% in the 2nd quarter.
+Arjuna Capital now owns 2,179 shares of the semiconductor manufacturer’s stock worth $688,000 after purchasing an additional 33 shares during the last quarter.
+Finally, Sage Capital Advisors llc raised its position in Broadcom by 0.6% in the 2nd quarter.
+Sage Capital Advisors llc now owns 6,355 shares of the semiconductor manufacturer’s stock worth $2,006,000 after purchasing an additional 35 shares during the last quarter.
+Hedge funds and other institutional investors own 81.82% of the company’s stock.

 About Broadcom